FransHk/Unive.rs/README.md

 # Unive.rs 🚀

 ## Description
 "Unive.rs" is a Newtonian simulation of celestial bodies in space for which I am developing a set of minimal 2D physics utilities.
 All utilities are intentionally simplistic, pure Rust.
+The code is deployed to WebAssembly (WASM) and runs in the browser.

+## Try it
+Unive.rs is live <a href="https://franshk.github.io/Unive.rs"> here </a>.

 ## Dependencies
 External crates are intentionally kept to a minimum.
-The Piston engine and OpenGL are used only to draw the 2D graphics to screen.
-Two random number generation libraries are used to randomly initialise the celestial bodies.
+The Bevy engine is used as update loop and renderer.
+It also provides the WASM integration used to deploy this Rust simulation to the web.
 ```
-piston = "0.55.0"
-piston_window = "*"
-piston2d-graphics = "0.44.0"
-pistoncore-glutin_window = "0.72.0"
-piston2d-opengl_graphics = "0.83.0"
+[dependencies]
 rand = "0.8"
 rand_distr = "*"
+bevy = "0.13.0"
 ```

 ## General components